ngynjsn/AuctionHouse/README.md

 #### User Stories:

 - As a user, I want to be able to add items into my auctioning list.
-- As a user, I want to be able to remove items from my auctionist list.
+- As a user, I want to be able to remove items from my auctioning list.
 - As a user, I want to be able to view my items on the auctioning list.
 - As a user, I want to be able to set the bidding functionalities for each item.
 - As a user, I want to be able to begin an auction house.
 - As a user, I want to be able to remember who bought a specific item.
 - As a user, I want to be able to see the total profit made in that sitting.
-- As a user, I want to be able to sell off the items at the end of the sitting.